 Vacations were for other people.
 For us, summer was a stand-off between our need to have something to do during the day and our parents’ need to not have to think about it.
 Everything really worked much better when we were at school.
 He was at work and she was at the piano.

 Time stops for no man or pianist for that matter and neither do the seasons.
 Summer came.
 Repeatedly.

-I am not sure what started it, how long it lasted and when it ended but Atlantic City became our Riviera for a couple of years.
-And with the recent purchase of a car needed to get my father to his job out on Long Island, it was accessible.
+I am not sure when it started and when it ended - it didn’t last long - but for a couple of years, Atlantic City became our Riviera.
+And with the recent purchase of a car needed to get my father to his job out on Long Island, it was suddenly accessible.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.